alhaji-aki/petshop/README.md

 - Run `php artisan migrate --seed`, this will create your database tables and seed data.
 - Run `php artisan serve` to serve your project

+## Test Accounts

+When you run the `php artisan db:seed` command an admin and a user are seeded.
+You can find credentials below:

+- Admin: <admin@petshop.com>
+- User: <someone@somewhere.com>

+They both are seeded with password as `password`

 ## Testing

 Test are written with [Pest](https://pestphp.com).
 Run the command below to run test.